-If you want to establish a safe harbor plan, you must do so three months before the plan year-end date.
-This means that eligible employees must be able to contribute to their plan no later than the first pay date on or following October 1.
+If you want to establish a safe harbor plan, you must do so three months before the plan’s year-end date.
+For example, this means that eligible employees must be able to contribute to their plan no later than the first pay date on or following October 1.

-Businesses interested in offering a safe harbor 401(k) plan should gear up to act soon: Leave time to get your plan up and running so you can give employees long enough to make elections before their first payroll.
+Businesses interested in offering a safe harbor 401(k) plan should gear up to act soon: Leave time to get your plan up and running so you can give employees long enough to make elections.

 If you already have a different type of plan, no worries at all.
 You can always amend your offering to take advantage of safe harbor benefits, but there are some important dates to know: